We have a confession.

 Best Restaurant for Families: Pies & Pints

 Pizza and a Playground.
 Need we say more?
 That’s right, one of the two outdoor dining areas at Pies and Pints has a great playground for the kids to enjoy while grateful parents chow down on gourmet pizza.
-Pies and Pints is open, but the playground is temporarily closed.

 Best Outdoor Seating: Arrowhead Bike Farm